kaivehmanen/ecasound/manual-tests/misc-test-apps/README.txt

 real audio objects.
 In these cases, the following files and device are used:

-./ecasound_test	  - a symbolic link to ecasound executable ./foo.wav	  - generic input wav-file
+./ecasound_test	  - a symbolic link to ecasound executable;
+		    alternative ECASOUND environment variable
+		    can be set to select the ecasound binary to run
+./foo.wav	  - generic input wav-file
 ./bigfoo.wav	  - a big (>10MB) input file
 /dev/dsp	  - OSS output file